Accepting and Understanding Sickle Cell

 More than a mild pain

 While I was preparing, I felt a mild backache.
-It wasn't new for me to feel backache, they came briefly and relieved me after I take a rest.
+It wasn't new for me to feel backache.
+They came briefly and stopped after I took a rest.

 As naive as I was, I thought it was just another mild back pain that would leave after few minutes, so I decided to take a nap.
 A few minutes later, I was crying and groaning in pain.
 The backache had grown into a stabbing pain all over my body.
 Finally, I was in the hospital receiving treatment, fighting for my life.